Efficient Change-Point Detection for Tackling Piecewise-Stationary Bandits: Introduction

 \section{Introduction}

-Multi-Armed Bandit (MAB) problems form a well-studied class of sequential decision making problems, in which an agent repeatedly chooses an action $I_t \in\{1,\dots,K\}$ or ``arm'' --in reference to the arm of a one-armed bandit-- among a set of $K$ arms.
-In the most standard version of the stochastic bandit model, each arm $i$ is associated with an \iid{} sequence of rewards $(r_{i,t})$ that follow some distribution of mean $\mu_i$.
-Upon selecting arm $I_t$, the agent receives the reward $r_{I_t,t}$ associated to the chosen arm, and her goal is to adopt a sequential sampling strategy that maximize the expected sum of these rewards.
-This is equivalent to minimizing the \emph{regret}, defined as the difference between the total reward of the oracle strategy always selecting the arm with largest mean, $\mu^*$, and that of our strategy: $R_T = \bE[\sum_{t=1}^T(\mu^* - \mu_{I_t})]$.
+Multi-Armed Bandit (MAB) problems form a well-studied class of sequential decision making problems, in which an agent repeatedly chooses an action $A_t \in\{1,\dots,A\}$ or ``arm'' among a set of $A$ arms \citep{Robbins52,LattimoreBanditAlgorithmsBook}.
+In the most standard version of the stochastic bandit model, each arm $a$ is associated with an \iid{} sequence of rewards $(X_{a,t})$ that follow some distribution of mean $\mu_a$.
+Upon selecting arm $A_t$, the agent receives the reward $X_{A_t,t}$.
+Her goal is to design a sequential arm selection strategy that maximizes the expected sum of these rewards, or, equivalently, that minimizes \emph{regret}, defined as the difference between the total sum of rewards of an oracle strategy always selecting the arm with largest mean and that of her strategy.

-Regret minimization in stochastic bandits has been extensively studied since the works of \cite{Robbins52} and \cite{LaiRobbins85}, and several algorithms with a $\cO(\log(T))$ \emph{problem-dependent} regret upper bound have been proposed (see, \eg, \cite{LattimoreBanditAlgorithmsBook} for a survey).
-Among those, the \klUCB{} algorithm \citep{KLUCBJournal} has been shown to be asymptotically optimal for Bernoulli distributions (in that it exactly matches the lower bound given by \cite{LaiRobbins85}) and can also be employed when the rewards are assumed to be bounded in $[0,1]$. \emph{Problem-independent} upper bounds of the form $R_T=\Omega(\sqrt{KT})$ (with no hidden constant depending on the arms distributions) have also been established for stochastic algorithms, like MOSS, or \klUCB-Switch by \cite{Garivier18}, while \klUCB{} is known to enjoy a sub-optimal $\cO(\sqrt{KT\ln(T)})$ problem-independent regret.

 Stochastic bandits were historically introduced as a simple model for clinical trials, where arms correspond to some treatments with unknown efficacy \citep{Thompson33}.
-More recently, MAB models have been proved useful for different applications, like cognitive radio, where arms can model the vacancy of radio channels, or parameters of a dynamically configurable radio hardware \citep{Maghsudi16,Bonnefoi17,KerkoucheAlami18}.
+More recently, MAB models have been proved useful for other applications, such as cognitive radio, where arms can model the vacancy of radio channels, or parameters of a dynamically configurable radio hardware \citep{Maghsudi16, Bonnefoi17, KerkoucheAlami18}.
 Another application is the design of recommender systems, where arms model the popularity of different items (\eg, news recommendation, \cite{Li10contextual}).
+In all these applications, the assumption that the arms distributions \emph{do not evolve over time} is often violated: patients adapt to medical treatments, new devices can enter or leave the radio network, hence impacting the availability of radio channels, and the popularity of items is subject to trends.
+This aroused interest in how to take \emph{non-stationary} aspects into account within a multi-armed bandit model.